ampblog/ampblog.github.io/_posts/2015-09-27-ode-to-coffee.md

 To illustrate, I have precisely ONE item in my Zombie-Apocalypse-preparedness kit... a hand-crank burr grinder.
 I have not yet managed to start my own cottage coffee plantation in a greenhouse in my back yard to GROW my own beans to grind IN the grinder, I have not yet solved the problem of how then to ROAST the coffee I will one day grow for myself (I'm sure it can be done in a skillet over an open flame in a pinch) but by all that is holy if I am ever without power I WILL HAVE THE ABILIY TO GRIND MY BEANS.

-I acknowledge that this madness, but it is my madness.
+I acknowledge that this is madness, but it is MY madness.

 In the spirit of National Coffee Day I wanted to post the first Gist I ever posted on Github: